camunda/camunda-docs/docs/components/tasklist/userguide/starting-processes.md

 description: "How to start a process from Tasklist."
 ---

 It is possible to start processes by demand using Tasklist.
-To do this, click **Processes** in the top menu.
+To do this, click **Processes** in the navigation menu.
 All the processes you have access to start will be listed on the **Processes** page.

 ![tasklist-processes](img/tasklist-processes.png)